jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 There is the possibility to record at FHD 1080p@240fps, but not with wide mode, for example.

+* Video Modes
+   * TimeLapse 1h/3s Sunset Scene - 1080p@30 aka **1080P30/3s**- It makes 1 real hour to be 40s in the video and 93mb - 2.3mb/s
+      * It can also be 2.7k and 4k
+   * Hyperlapse during the night was having some glitches

 * You are required to [install DJI Mimo app](https://www.dji.com/pl/downloads/djiapp/dji-mimo) - which will allow you to activate the warranty + transfer files (no need for cable!) + receive firmware updates
     * The app is neither in Google not Apple store...❗
     * I would keep the .apk handy, as per my experience with the [DJI Tello Drone](https://jalcocert.github.io/JAlcocerT/dji-tello-python-programming/)